xiel/use-location-state/README.md

 useQueryState() uses the browsers `location.hash` property by default.
 Check out the router integrations to use `location.search` instead.

-#### Push
+### Push

-In cases where you want the updated state to be represented as a new entry in the history, you can pass a options object to the set function, with the method property set to `'push'`.
+In cases where you want the updated state to be represented as a __new entry in the history__ you can pass a options object to the set function, with the method property set to `'push'`.

 ```javascript
 setValue('a pushed value', { method: 'push' })